jjiajie/stm-molecular-image-classification/README.md

 ### Labelled objects and molecule crops

-The project uses manually labelled molecular crops to inspect class structure and prepare a classification dataset.
+The example below shows labelled molecular objects from the Ag111_APT_CO_044 dataset, illustrating the class structure and representative molecule crops used during dataset preparation.

 ![Labelled objects and class distribution](figures/classification_overview.png)